kwong0419/week-6.1-6.2-prompt-engineering-theory/readme.md

 By the end of this course, you will be able to:

-1. **Installation**: Set up and configure the Gemini API for prompt engineering tasks.
+1. Set up and configure the Gemini API for prompt engineering tasks.
-2. **Prompt Components**: Understand the key parts of a prompt and their functions.
+2. Understand the key parts of a prompt and their functions.
-3. **Prompt Engineering Guidelines and Best Practices**: Apply best practices for writing clear and effective prompts.
+3. Apply best practices for writing clear and effective prompts.
-4. **System Instructions**: Use system instructions to shape the behavior of AI models.
+4. Use system instructions to shape the behavior of AI models.
-5. **Creating Specialized Assistants**: Create specialized assistants for specific tasks or domains.
+5. Create specialized assistants for specific tasks or domains.
+6. Create prompts for both data and non-data examples.

 ## API Comparison Note